view from the inside of a glass igloo in finland looking at the northern lights

 Photo Credit: Wilderness Hotel Inari

-The hotel takes inspiration from the Sami culture which informs much of Northern Norwegian life and culture, in its food, decor, and architecture.
+For a beautiful, remote lakeside stay, Wilderness Hotel Inari & Igloos is a fantastic choice.
+The hotel takes inspiration from the Sámi culture which informs much of Northern Norwegian life and culture, in its food, decor, and architecture.

+There are several options for the kind of accommodation at this hotel.
 The most affordable room style is the Wilderness Room, which is your typical hotel room with Scandinavian and Nordic design elements.
-It’s comfortable and has an en-suite bathroom, but isn’t as unique an offering as the other room types at this hotel.
+It’s comfortable and has an en-suite bathroom, but isn’t as unique an offering as the other room types at this hotel (it should be noted this is not a glass igloo).

 Log cabin style arctic chalets with the aurora in the night sky behind it.